tiagofsanchez/reactnd-project-would-you-rather/questions.md

 # TODOS:
-1. Put timestamp order on the questions
+1. Put timestamp order on the questions DONE!!
 2."To be Answered" vs "Already Answered"; DONE!
 3. Styling for responsiveness DONE FOR NOW!
 BUT WANT TO IMPROVE THIS
 4. Leaderboard to show how the user stands across other users; DONE!